mzuhairiy/Plato-Academy/README.md

 The answer is in the Test Scenario and Test Case.md file.

 # Question 3
-The answer is in the register_test.js file.
+The answer is in the register_test.js file. <br />
 This automation is using Codeceptjs, please kindly check the documentation at https://codecept.io/